 ECPC supports communication and dissemination of the Immuno-Image project's outcomes towards cancer patients and cancer organisations during the duration of the whole project.
-This involves conveying information about the trials to confirm safety and to evaluate the clinical potential of novel immunotracers to ECPC cancer patient community and other relevant European patient organisations.
+This involves conveying information about the trials to confirm safety and to evaluate the clinical potential of novel immune-tracers to ECPC cancer patient community and other relevant European patient organisations.
+ECPC will also be involved in the management and regulation of data storage and analysis enablement.
 ECPC involves multiple patient organisations who would benefit from the project outcomes.

-3.5.2 ImmunoSABR
+3.4.2 ImmunoSABR

-Clinical proof of concept through a randomised phase II study: a combination of immunotherapy and stereotactic ablative radiotherapy as a curative treatment for limited metastatic lung cancer
+Title: Clinical proof of concept through a randomised phase II study: a combination of immunotherapy and stereotactic ablative radiotherapy as a curative treatment for limited metastatic lung cancer